solrbot/logchange-action/DEPLOYMENT.md

 ## Prerequisites

 1. GitHub account with owner permissions for the organization/user (we use `solrbot` as example)
-2. Docker Hub account (for publishing Docker image) - optional but recommended
+2. Docker installed locally (for building and pushing Docker images)
+3. GitHub Personal Access Token with `write:packages` scope (for GHCR authentication)
-3. Git installed locally
+4. Git installed locally

 ## Step 1: Publish to GitHub